By Bob Stepno

-Box 13 featured a former newspaper reporter, Dan Holiday, now a novelist.
-He had become a detective/adventurer,advertising for tips sent to his classified-ad box, to dig up plots for his works of fiction.
-The newspaper’s main role is carrying his classsified ad, but he stays in touch.
+Box 13 featured a former newspaper reporter, Dan Holiday, trying to be a novelist.
+He had become a detective/adventurer, advertising for tips sent to his classified-ad box, as a way to dig up plots for his works of fiction.
+The newspaper’s main role in the series is carrying his classified ad, but he stays in touch when he goes to pick up the mail.

 In a November 1948 episode titled “Suicide or Murder” in the Old Time Radio Researchers Internet Archive collection (although there is no hint of suicide in the actual story), writer Holiday finds a note in Box 13 from the mother of a recently deceased Evening Record reporter.
 He was a war veteran and Nuremburg Trials observer with a Distinguished Service Cross whose death was attributed to a drunken bar fight.
 The mother doesn’t believe it and neither does Holiday, played by Alan Ladd.